-Most of the landslide-triggering storms had very low return periods of less than 2 years according the NOAA atlas.
-One possible explanation is that large peak intensity values cause landslides even as part of a relatively low return period storm.
-Fig. 5 investigates this hypothesis, showing a clear trend of increasing peak intensity with return period.
-Finer temporal resolutions would be necessary to truly test this hypothesis, since for MRMS and NLDAS-2 the shortest storm duration is also the same as the product resolution.
+Surprisingly, many of the landslide-triggering storms show very low return periods of less than 2 years according the NOAA atlas.
+One possible explanation is that large peak intensity values for these storms are causing landslides even when part of a relatively low return period longer storm event.
+Fig. 5 further investigates this hypothesis, showing a clear trend of increasing peak intensity with return period.
+Finer temporal resolutions would be necessary to further test this hypothesis, since for MRMS and NLDAS-2 the shortest storm duration is also the same as the product resolution.
 Peak hourly intensities high enough to cause a landslide amidst otherwise ordinary precipitation should show up as a high return period ordinary storm.

-Figure 5: Peak intensity vs. storm return period.
-There appears to be a positive correlation between return period and peak intensity, but this relationship drops off for most products among the higher return periods.
+Figure 5 | The relationship between peak storm intensity and storm return period: [Add a description of the figure here] There appears to be direct proportionality between return period and peak intensity, but this relationship drops off for most products among the higher return periods.

-Fig. 6 shows the precipitation on intensity/duration axes with three intensity-duration thresholds plotted over them, and tbl.
-2 summarizes the performance of each threshold.
-The choice of threshold does not appear to make a large difference in this context, since the models are very similar when compared to the variation in precipitation data across sites and among products.
-These models tend to perform better using MRMS or NLDAS-2 data than using either IMERG product, with hit ratios of 0.88 and 0.76 rather than 0.70 and 0.68 among the verified landslide locations.
-All products perform better when using only the verified landslide sites.
+The precipitation products are examined in the context of landslide triggering threholds in Fig. 6, which shows the precipitation on intensity vs. duration axes with three intensity-duration thresholds plotted over them, with the performance summarized in Table 2.
+Interestingly, the choice of intensity-duration threshold does not appear to make a large difference in this context, since the models are very similar when compared to the variation in precipitation data across sites and among products.
+The MRMS or NLDAS-2 products tend to perform better than either IMERG product, with hit ratios of 0.88 and 0.76 rather than 0.70 and 0.68 among the verified landslide locations, respectively.
+All products perform better when using only the verified landslide locations relative to the approximate locations.

-There is a concentration of long-duration, low-intensity storms for all products that is likely the result of the storm identification algorithm.
-It appears that many of the threshold misses (landslides not identified by the threshold) fall into this section of the data, suggesting that improvements to storm delineation might boost threshold performance for all products but especially for the IMERG data.
+There is a concentration of long-duration, low-intensity storms for all products that is likely an artifact of the storm identification algorithm.
+It appears that many of the threshold misses (landslides not identified by the threshold) fall into this section of the data, suggesting that improvements to storm delineation might boost threshold performance for all products but particularly for the IMERG data.

 Figure 6: Each storm in the precipitation record and established global or climactic Intensity-Duration Thresholds.
 Landslide-triggering storms are marked.
 It appears that these models generally perform better when using MRMS or NLDAS-2 data, since the IMERG products detect a larger number of low intensity values for landslide-triggering storms.